Heating - Wood Fire

 A cord is a volume of neatly stacked firewood measuring 128 cubic feet.
 The traditional way to stack a cord is to make the pile 8 feet long, 4 feet high, and 4 feet deep.
 If you are using 24-inch wood, such a cord is two stacks deep.
 If you are using 16-inch wood, such a cord is three stacks deep.

 My choice is to standardize on 18" long wood (to easily fit into a 21" firebox).
 This means if stacking in two rows then the length of the wood rack should be 12'8" long (with a height of 4').

 There will be a fan to drive the room air through the heat exchanger.
-You need to ensure there is absolutely no fan noise.
-Put the fan remote in the basement.
+You need to ensure there is no fan noise.
+Put the fan in a remote location.

 When selecting a fire don't forget about the cost of the chimney.
 The chimney will easily cost as much as the actual fire.
 Small diameter chimneys are less expensive than large diameter.